 - Minimal post-operative astigmatism;

-- Ability to remove cataracts safely and effectively at an earlier stage an no need to wait until the cataract is "mature";
+- Ability to remove cataracts safely and effectively at an earlier stage and no need to wait until the cataract is "mature"

 - Fewer post-operative consultations are required and the risk of post-operative infection is reduced.

 Irrespective of the technique chosen, most cataract operations are treated on a day case admission basis, although overnight stays can be arranged if preferred.
 The procedure can be performed either under a local or general anaesthetic depending on patient preference and any pre-existing medical conditions.

 Femtosecond Laser Assisted Cataract Surgery (FLACS)

 Femtosecond lasers have been introduced into cataract surgery over the past 5 years to offer an enhanced degree of precision in some of the superficial steps in the cataract surgery procedure, such as astigmatism cuts, the opening in the front skin of the lens (the capsulorhexis) and the division of the hard lens centre (its nucleus).
 Professor O'Brart has extensive experience of such lasers for cataract surgery (and has treated many hundreds of patients with FLACS) and is currently undertaking research into the possible implementation of such technology into the National Health Service to improve efficiency and patient safety.